mygithub23/aws-iac-basics/iac_aws_tf_basics_instructions.md

 | #2    | Type yes to the prompt.    | Terraform terminates the instance.
 This takes about a minute and will show the message `Destroy complete!
 Resources: 1 destroyed.` when completed.    |

+TO DO: HOW TO UPDATE CLOUDSHELL WITH THE GITHUB ACCESS KEYS